 For engineers new to PCB design, the term ‘Gerber files’ will quickly become a part of their everyday vernacular.
 And as such, it’s a topic we’ve covered frequently and will cover again today by going straight to the source via interviews with our friends from Ucamco, the Belgium-based company who owns and maintains the Gerber standard.
 But before we get to that let’s start with a quick introduction.

-Used to fabricate printed circuit boards, and containing data on copper layers, solder mask, legend and more, Gerber files are the de facto standard file format for PCB manufacturers.
+Containing data on copper layers, solder mask, legend and, and more, Gerber files are the de facto standard file format used by PCB manufacturers to fabricate printed circuit boards.
 In other words, they are the blueprints that the architect (PCB designer) will hand to the home builder (PCB manufacturer).
 The file format was originally developed by the Gerber Systems Corp., hence the name.
 Through acquisition, Ucamco eventually received ownership of the Gerber file format and now maintains the standard – more details on the acquisition can be found here.

 Bay Area Circuits utilizes Ucamco’s Ucam and Integr8tor software and we recently had an opportunity to pose some questions to Karel Tavernier, Managing Director at Ucamco, and Luc Maesen, Partner at Ucamco USA to learn more about Gerber and its future direction.